Aircraft suppliers woo with new tech in a tablet-toting world

 Established German seat manufacturer Recaro, which also makes child car seats, has also designed new tablet holders in its seats that are positioned higher up, meaning passengers can easily watch films and still use the table.

-UK-based Acro Aircraft Seating meanwhile has designed a new tablet table aimed at low-cost carriers, such as customer Spirit Airlines (SAVE.O).
+UK-based Acro Aircraft Seating meanwhile has designed a new tablet table aimed at low-cost carriers, such as customer Spirit Airlines.
 The table holds only a tablet and a drink.

 EYE TECH

-UK-based aerospace and defence manufacturer BAE Systems (BAES.L) is teaming up with Samsung to come up with an IFE system based around tablet devices.
-Replacing traditional seat-back entertainment systems with tablets on wide-bodied aircraft could save between 2,000 and 3,000 pounds in weight, BAE's director of cabin programmes, Jared Schoemaker, said.
+UK-based aerospace and defense manufacturer BAE Systems is teaming up with Samsung to come up with an IFE system based around tablet devices.
+Replacing traditional seat-back entertainment systems with tablets on wide-bodied aircraft could save between 2,000 and 3,000 pounds in weight, BAE's director of cabin programs, Jared Schoemaker, said.

 BAE said the use of tablets could be taken further.
 Cabin crew could use a smartphone with fingerprint technology to alter lighting on board, dim windows or adjust the amount of power going to each seat.
 They could even use Samsung's wearable technology devices on their wrists to receive alerts such as passenger calls.